ameli/imate/docs/notes.rst

 TODO
 ====

-* Python 3.12 completely removes distutils.
-The distutils package should be replaced with setuptools.

 * Implement ``keep`` functionality for slq method.
 * Hutchinson method can be implemented in C++ and also in CUDA on GPU.
 * Other functions (besides traceinv and logdet)